 - Continue until the casserole dish is full

-- Top with pasta sauce and dairy free cheese
+- Drizzle pasta sauce and dairy free cheese on the top layer.

 Dairy free lasagna

 - 1 cup dry lentils (brown or green)

 - 4 cups vegetable broth

 - (2) 25 ounce jars of pasta or marinara sauce